 Downside Adjustment: Put Spread

 Our downside adjustments are going to be very similar to our upside adjustments.
-For the downside we like to lean on our put spreads as the primary adjustment.
+For the downside, we like to lean on our put spreads as the initial adjustment.
 Because of the way skew works our put spreads work much better than our call spreads.

 We have an iron condor on TOP at 1220/1230 puts and 1300/1310 calls for a credit of $3.48.
 TOP begins to move against us and head lower threatening our one-third adjustment rule.
 We need to cut our deltas in half so if TOP continues to move lower the losses will be less.
 We look at our strikes and decide to adjust by going long the 1235 put and short the 1220 put for $6.45 debit.
 This will help bring our deltas in and give us a nice profit potential if the underlying were to hang around our strikes.
 The reason we chose these strikes is because of cost.
 The successfully cut our deltas in half and they were the cheapest way to do it.
 Remember you are not trying to get fancy when you pick these spreads.
 You want to get the job done for the least amount of money.